Another week, another failure.

 After I measured my arms, chest, and legs I quickly understood that I wasn’t getting any progress from my bodyweight training.

-This wasn’t the first time I had tried calisthenics and I was failing miserably…
+This wasn’t the first time I had tried calisthenics and I was again failing miserably…

 At this point, I didn’t have any equipment and was trying to master all the basic bodyweight movements in order to pack some muscle but to no avail.